Linguistics575/unlocking-text-main/azure/readme.md

             * `When you are finished, type "deactivate" `
         4. to begin using the azure environment, you will have to "activate" it as per the instructions you have just seen.
 You are now ready to submit an image containing handwritten text to the Azure recognizer as in the [Usage](#usage) section below.
 When you are finished, you can type "deactivate," or simply close the window.

-   * ##### Remaining instructions for Linux and Mac users
+##### Remaining instructions for Linux and Mac users
+* Note: The explit paths mentioned these instructions are for Mac users.
+Linux users should have no trouble adjusting as appropriate
+*  You will set up a "virtual environment" to run our tools in.
+"Virtual envrionments" contain all the dependencies and packages required to run our code.
+However, you may have other python tools on your system, which may have different dependencies, which may even conflict with those needed here.
+To avoid these troubles, you will set up a "virtual environment" for our tools, which must be activated.
+This will keep the azure environment separate from the environments you may otherwise need.
+1. If you already have python3 on your system, or if you are unsure if you do, you may run our installation shell script, which will check to see if you have python3, and give you an error message if you do not.
+(See step 2 below.)
+If you do not have python3 on your system, you will have to install it.
+We recommend the `Miniconda` python distribution.
+Download and install the Python 3.6 version of `Miniconda`.
+    * Here is how to do that
+    1. Download the 64-bit bash installer [here](https://conda.io/miniconda.html).
-        1. Start a terminal session
+    2. Start a terminal session, by Finder --> Go --> Utilities --> Terminal
+    3. type `cd ~/Downloads` to naviate to the `Downloads` directory
+    4. type `sh Miniconda3-latest-macOSX-86_64.sh` (the name of the of file you just downloaded).
+This will begin the process of installing python3 on your system.
+Hit enter several times to scroll through the license agreement, and finally type `yes` to accept it.
+Press enter to confirm the location when asked.
+The terminal may appear to hang for a moment, but do not worry.
+It should start moving along shortly.
+You see a message `Do you wish the installer to prepend the Miniconda3 install location to PATH in your /Users/mactest/.bash_profile?`  Type `yes`.
+Quit the terminal.

-        2. Navigate to the `azure directory`.
+2. To run our install script to set up a virtual environment and install the dependancies necessary for our tools, you will need to Navigate to the `azure directory`.
 TODO: Find out more about what this looks like on a mac.
         2. Type `install_azure_environment.sh` on the command line and hit `enter`.
 You will see various messages scroll across the screen as the dependencies for the recognizer are installed.
 This may take several minutes, and at times, the screen may appear to hang, as if if nothing is happening at all.
 Within a few minutes, however, things should get moving again.
 If all goes well, the last thing you see should be a message saying that the setup of the environment is complete, and the following instructions:
             * `To activate environment, type "source activate"`
             * `to deactivate, type "deactivate"`